Brighton Aldridge Community Academy

 Brighton Aldridge Community Academy (BACA) is a coeducational academy school in Brighton.
-It opened on 1 September 2010.
+It opened on 1 September 2010 replacing Falmer High School.

+It is part of the Aldridge Education multi-academy trust set up by founder and former executive chairman of business process outsourcing company Capita plc, Sir Rodney Aldridge who Peter Kyle MP, upon Kyle's resignation as chairman of BACA board of governors, described as "the spark that ignited this remarkable effort."

-The school replaced Falmer High School and is part of the Aldridge Education multi-academy trust.
-Dylan Davies became Brighton Aldridge Community Academy's second Principal succeeding Phil Hogg on her retirement, taking up the role in January 2014.
+Dylan Davies became Brighton Aldridge Community Academy's second Principal succeeding Philomena Hogg on her retirement, taking up the role in January 2014.
+Davies left the role in 2018.

 In October 2010 the school announced a partnership with Sussex Cricket League to promote cricket in the area.
 The Aldridge Cricket Academy was subsequently formed which allows sixth form students from Brighton Aldridge Community Academy or Portslade Aldridge Community Academy to combine A level studies with an intensive cricket development programme.

 Brighton Aldridge Community Academy, Portslade Aldridge Community Academy and Latest TV jointly provide a digital media academy to students called the Brighton Digital Media Academy (BDMA), which launched in September 2015.

 The school was rated "Good" in all categories by Ofsted in January 2017.
 An Ofsted inspection in March 2022 rated the school "Inadequate", the lowest rating.
+In 2023 it was rated "Requires Improvement" and in 2025 it was rated "Good" across all categories.